-SEHATI began in April 2016 and will finish in August 2019, a total duration of 3.5 years.
+SEHATI began in April 2016 and will finish in August 2020, a total duration of over 4 years.
 There are 210 target villages in 51 sub-districts of 7 districts in Eastern Indonesia.
-As the SEHATI consortium is established from a previous programme (SHAW) it is crucial for three local partners to continue in previous SHAW locations so they can finish their previous targets.
-In addition, they will expand to new villages in line with their SEHATI target.
+As the SEHATI consortium is established from a previous programme (SHAW) it was crucial for three local partners to continue in previous SHAW locations until August 2018, so they could finish their previous targets.
+In addition, they expanded to new villages in line with their SEHATI target.

 The three partners working in SHAW locations are 1) Yayasan Rumsram in Biak Numfor, 2) CD Bethesda YAKKUM in Central Sumba and South West Sumba, and 3) Yayasan Masyarakat Peduli NTB in East Lombok.
-The two other local partners are working in new districts, Yayasan Dian Desa in Manggarai Barat; and Plan International Indonesia in North Lombok and Dompu.
-The length of engagement for local partners working in SHAW districts is 2.5 years (finish in August 2018), and in 3.5 years in new districts (finish in August 2019).
+The two other local partners are Yayasan Dian Desa and Plan International Indonesia.
+Yayasan Dian Desa works in Manggarai Barat, and Plan International Indonesia still works in Northern Lombok and finished its programme activities in Dompu by August 2019.

-The follow results sum up our achievements in 2018,:
+The follow results sum up our achievements until December 2019: